nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * Tags, as defined by the `Tag` class, are alphanumeric, single-word identifiers without spaces, and repeated tags in the command are added as a single tag.
 * The addition of tags is cumulative, and new tags will be added to the existing set of tags for the patient, preserving the previously assigned tags.
-* If the patient already has a particular tag, it will not be added again.
+*  If the patient has an existing tag that is provided in the command, it will not be added, and the output would be logged and shown to the user.

 #### Example Usage Scenario